 ‘Inspiring Organists’, St Paul’s Church of England Primary School, Whitechapel and the Voces8 Foundation are three of the Charities supported by The Plaisterers’ Charity where the it has continued to be able ‘to make a real difference’ in support of the education and training of children and young people during the COVID-19 crisis.

-“Along with Jem Stephens we are continuing to work with ‘Inspiring Organists’, via Zoom video conference concentrating on theory and extended repertoire using video and sound recordings.
+Tom Daggett and Jem Stephens are continuing to work with ‘Inspiring Organists’, via Zoom video conference concentrating on theory and extended repertoire using video and sound recordings.